kheller18/data-structures-algorithms/questions/Python.md

           obj1 = Child()
           obj1.child_func()
           ```
-        + Hierarchical Inheritance: When a parent class is derived by more than one child class, it is called hierarchical inheritance.
+        + `Hierarchical Inheritance`: When a parent class is derived by more than one child class, it is called hierarchical inheritance.
           ![hierarchical inheritance](../images/python/hierarchical_inheritance.png)
           ```
           # Base class